When is the best time to visit Italy?

 My favorite season to travel around Italy is fall.
 Temperatures range from hot to mild and it’s altogether a pleasant time to visit.

-September is like an extension of summer — just without the very high temperatures.
+September in Italy is like an extension of summer — just without the very high temperatures.
 Kids have returned to school (by the second week) and crowded places gradually become quieter.

 October in Italy

-October is another great month for traveling around Italy.
+Italy in October is another great month for traveling around the country.
 While you may need to think about packing light outerwear, temperatures are still mild.

 In some tourist parts of Italy, for example in Sicily, the end of October signifies the end of the season.
 It’s a time when some hotels and resorts close for business until the following year.
 Larger cities like Palermo and Catania are usually excluded from this.